If injured cornerbacks Shaquill Griffin and Quinton Dunbar can’t play vs. Rams, the Seahawks will ‘try to mold it and work’

 That’s a vast turnaround from the Dallas and Miami games, when in back-to-back weeks Flowers allowed 22 completions in 27 targets for 279 yards.

-In the last three games, Flowers has allowed 10 completions on 18 targets for just 93 yards.
+In the past three games, Flowers has allowed 10 completions on 18 targets for just 93 yards.

 Carroll said several times in training camp that he thought Flowers was playing the best he had in his career.
 The early games didn’t back that up.
-But Carroll says the last few weeks have validated his early optimism.
+But Carroll says the past few weeks have validated his early optimism.

 “He’s come right back to the focus he intended to bring to camp,’’ Carroll said.
 “A couple weeks back it started and you could see him click in technique-wise playing really solid, and like you said, he is.
 You can see the confidence in everything that he’s doing.
 I’m looking forward to seeing him come out again against good receivers and put together another good game.’’